lidofinance/lido-dao/SCRATCH_DEPLOY.md

 - local node (ganache, anvil, hardhat network) - `dao-local-deploy.sh`
 - goerli testnet - `dao-goerli-deploy.sh`

-The protocol has a bunch of parameters to configure during the scratch deployment.
-The default configuration is stored in files `deployed-...-defaults.json`.
+The protocol has a bunch of parameters to configure for the scratch deployment.
+The default configuration is stored in files `deployed-<deploy env>-defaults.json`, where `<deploy env>` is the target environment.
 Currently there is single default configuration `deployed-testnet-defaults.json` suitable for testnet deployments.
-Compared to the mainnet configuration it has lower vote durations, more frequent oracle report cycles, etc.
+Compared to the mainnet configuration, it has lower vote durations, more frequent oracle report cycles, etc.
-During the deployment, the "default" configuration is copied to file `deployed-<network name>.json` which gets populated with the contract addresses and transaction hashes during the deployment process.
+During the deployment, the "default" configuration is copied to `deployed-<network name>.json`, where `<network name>` is the name of a network configuration defined in `hardhat.config.js`.
+The file `deployed-<network name>.json` gets populated with the contract addresses and transaction hashes during the deployment process.

+These are the deployment setups, supported currently:
+- local (basically any node at http://127.0.0.1:8545);
+- Goerli.

+Each is described in the details in the sections below.

+> NB: Aragon UI for Lido DAO is to be deprecated and replaced by a custom solution, thus not included in the deployment script.

+### Deploy steps

+A brief description of what's going on under the hood in the deploy script.

+- Prepare `deployed-<network name>.json` file
+  - It is copied from `deployed-testnet-defaults.json`
+  - and expended by env variables values, e. g. `DEPLOYER`.
+  - It gets filled with the deployed contracts info from step to step.
+- (optional) Deploy DepositContract.
+  - The step is skipped if the DepositContract address is specified
+- (optional) Deploy ENS
+  - The step is skipped if the ENS Registry address is specified
+- Deploy Aragon framework environment
+- Deploy standard Aragon apps contracts (like `Agent`, `Voting`)
+- Deploy `LidoTemplate` contract
+  - This is an auxiliary deploy contract, which performs DAO configuration
+- Deploy Lido custom Aragon apps implementations (aka bases), namely for `Lido`, `LegacyOracle`, `NodeOperatorsRegistry`)
+- Registry Lido APM name in ENS
+- Deploy Aragon package manager contract `APMRegistry` (via `LidoTemplate`)
+- Deploy Lido custom Aragon apps repo contracts (via `LidoTemplate`)
+- Deploy Lido DAO (via `LidoTemplate`)
+- Issue DAO tokens (via `LidoTemplate`)
+- Deploy non-Aragon Lido contracts: `OracleDaemonConfig`, `LidoLocator`, `OracleReportSanityChecker`, `EIP712StETH`, `WstETH`, `WithdrawalQueueERC721`, `WithdrawalVault`, `LidoExecutionLayerRewardsVault`, `StakingRouter`, `DepositSecurityModule`, `AccountingOracle`, `HashConsensus` for AccountingOracle, `ValidatorsExitBusOracle`, `HashConsensus` for ValidatorsExitBusOracle, `Burner`.
+- Finalize Lido DAO deployment: issue unvested LDO tokens, setup Aragon permissions, register Lido DAO name in Aragon ID (via `LidoTemplate`)
+- Initialize non-Aragon Lido contracts
+- Setup non-Aragon permissions

 ## Local deployment